Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 3. Yield to Maturity (YTM):

 It refers to the expected rate of returns anticipated on a debt portfolio if the investments are held until maturity.
-For example, if a fund has YTM of 8.5% and the average maturity of 4 years, it means, the fund will give approx 8.5% returns if you remain invested for at least 4 years.
+For example, if a fund has a YTM of 8.5% and an average maturity of 4 years, it means, the fund will give approx 8.5% returns if you remain invested for at least 4 years.

 Apart from the above 3-factors, you should also consider the following points:

-• Expense ratio: As described earlier, you should avoid the schemes with a very high expense ratio.
+- Expense ratio: As described earlier, you should avoid schemes with a very high expense ratio.
 And you should choose a scheme with an average or lower expense ratio (around 1.5% or below), based on your risk-taking ability and the tenure of your investment.
 Most of the established fund schemes will have a lower expense ratio.

 Mutual Fund Taxation